gabriellegall/chess_com_bi_pg/README.md

 Those tests are automatically executed via the script `run_all.py` (more information below).

 ### Documentation
-All models are documented in DBT via yaml files.
+All models are documented in DBT via YAML files.
 All parameters are centralized under the `dbt_project.yml` file (e.g. describing when each game phase starts, what is the threshold for a small blunder or a massive blunder, etc.).
-Since several models share the same fields, I use a markdown file `doc.md` to centralize new definitions and I call those definitions inside each yaml.
-To ensure that there is a perfect match between the `doc.md` and the various yaml files, I created a script `test_doc.py` which can be executed to make a full gap analysis and raise warnings if any.
+Since several models share the same fields, I use a markdown file `doc.md` to centralize new definitions and I call those definitions inside each YAML file.
+To ensure that there is a perfect match between the `doc.md` and the various YAML files, I created a script `test_doc.py` which can be executed to make a full gap analysis and raise warnings if any.

 ## Orchestration
 The `run_all.py` script is the primary orchestrator for the data pipeline, operating in a continuous loop with a 10-minute delay between each run.